 Why did the government declare the lockdown?

 Only the government would know that.
 Perhaps it was done out of fear and to replace testing.
 The WHO repeatedly emphasised on testing.
 India should have isolated the founder population (who first carried the virus into the country).
+But we failed to do that totally.
+By declaring the lockdown, we have now hit our economy.

-What about Italy, Spain and US?
+What about Italy, Spain and the US then?

 Please do not bracket them with us.
 Countries like Italy, the US and European countries have an aged population.
 Sixty-eight per cent of Italy’s population is old (above 60).
 So, Italy along with Spain felt the heat.
 Also, Italy did not want to lose its vibrant tourism income.
 So, it did not prevent the inflow of foreigners.